portekumud/525a1/code01-color-reversal/02-r/README.md

 ## 1.1 Prerequisite for the first time execution <a name="s11"></a>

-Execute the following command to create a _virtual environment_ for this experiment.
+1. Execute the following command to create a _virtual environment_ for this experiment.

 ```shell
 python3 -m venv env01-kumud-localComplementation
 ```

-Execute the following command to enter into the _virtual environment_.
+2. Then execute the following command to enter into the _virtual environment_.

 ```shell
 source env01-kumud-localComplementation/bin/activate
 ```

-Once the mentioned environment is activated, we run the following command to install some required packages:
+3. Once the mentioned environment is activated, we run the following command to install some required packages:

 ```shell
 bash script01-installPrerequisite.sh
 ```

-Done.
-Please skip [subsection 1.2](#s12) and go to [section 2](#s2).
+4. Done, please skip [subsection 1.2](#s12) and go to [section 2](#s2).

 ## 1.2 Prerequisite for the second time onwards <a name="s12"></a>

-Execute the following command to enter into the _virtual environment_.
+1. Execute the following command to enter into the _virtual environment_.

 ```shell
 source env01-kumud-localComplementation/bin/activate